ThreeMammals/Ocelot/docs/features/authentication.rst

 Afterward, Ocelot applies all steps that are specified for ``AuthenticationProviderKey`` as :ref:`authentication-scheme`.

     **Note** that the order of the keys in an array definition does matter!
 We use a "First One Wins" authentication strategy.

-Finally, we would say that registering providers, initializing options, forwarding authentication artifacts can be a "real" coding challenge.
+Finally, we would say that registering providers, initializing options, and forwarding authentication artifacts can be a "real" coding challenge.
 If you're stuck or don't know what to do, just find inspiration in our `acceptance tests <https://github.com/search?q=repo%3AThreeMammals%2FOcelot+MultipleAuthSchemesFeatureTests+language%3AC%23&type=code&l=C%23>`_
-(currently for `Identity Server 4 <https://identityserver4.readthedocs.io/>`_ only) [#f3]_.
+(currently for `IdentityServer4 <https://identityserver4.readthedocs.io/>`_ only) [#f3]_.

 JWT Tokens
 ----------